metaory/mxcolr/README.md

 **root-mx.less** tpl:[root-mx.less](./templates/root-mx.less) out:[root-mx.less](./assets/samples/root-mx.less)

-> (root css/less) are intented to be included in other js / electron apps, like Atom editor or Source Code
+> intented to be included in other js / electron apps, like Atom editor or Source Code

 ***